 The results of the Annual Actuarial Valuation of benefit liabilities and costs of the Accumulated Sick Leave Conversion Credit (ASLCC) Program and the Supplemental Health Insurance Conversion Credit Program (SHICC) are presented in this report.
 This report should not be relied upon for any other purpose.
-The recommended contribution rates are shown below:
+The recommended contribution rates for the fiscal year ending December 31, 2026 are shown below:

 Beyond Vision Other State Weighted

 (formerly Wiscraft) Employers Average

-ASLCC Rate 1.1% 0.9% 0.9%
+ASLCC Rate 1.2% 1.0% 1.0%

-SHICC Rate 0.5% 0.3% 0.3%
+SHICC Rate 0.7% 0.6% 0.6%

-Total 1.6% 1.2% 1.2%
+Total 1.9% 1.6% 1.6%

-The date of the valuation was December 31, 2023.
+The date of the valuation was December 31, 2024.

 The valuation was based upon data, furnished by the Department of Employee Trust Funds, concerning retired and non-retired participants and pertinent financial information.
+We checked for internal reasonability and year-to-year consistency, but did not audit the data.
+We are not responsible for the accuracy or completeness of the information provided by the Department of Employee Trust Funds.